EYBlockchain/starlight/README.md

 }
 ```

-Save this decorated contract with a `.zol` extension (for example, `CharityPot.zol`).
-This file is now a Zolidity contract.
+Save both these decorated contracts with a `.zol` extension (for example, `Assign.zol` and `CharityPot.zol`).
+These files are now Zolidity contracts.

 ---
 ### 2. Using `zappify` to transpile Zolidity to a standalone zApp